 Even when business leaders trust their data teams, it’s frustrating to accept advice without full understanding and visibility into the mechanisms that lead to those conclusions.

-Transparency and good communication are key in any business decision, and dashboard visualization allows decision makers to extract understanding from all the data, rather than receiving only a (necessary) simplification.
-Data visualization breaks models out of the black box of AI and enables teams to collaborate to drive the business value creation from the models.
+Transparency and good communication are key in any business decision, and dashboard data visualization allows decision makers to extract understanding from all the data, rather than receiving only a (necessary) simplification.
+Dashboard data visualization breaks models out of the black box of AI and enables teams to collaborate to drive the business value creation from the models.

 Data visualization is a key deliverable allowing business-oriented teams to understand data teams’ work and conclusions: communication remains essential.
 Dashboards take data visualization to the next level by creating context around a single image (and minimizing some of the potential for accidentally misleading visualizations).

-The main difference between basic data visualization and dashboards revolves around how frequently data is updated.
+The main difference between basic data visualization and dashboard data visualization revolves around how frequently data is updated.
 While data visualizations are just generated from data, a data visualization dashboard is regularly updated according to dataset modifications.
 Plus, dashboards enable easier comparisons between models driven by databases of vastly different sizes and types.